microsoft/chat-copilot/scripts/deploy/README.md

 # Deploy Hosted Plugins

 > **_NOTE:_** This step can be skipped if the required resources for the web searcher plugin are not deployed.
-The required resources include a Bing resource that may require an elevated permission, and an Azure Function.
+The required resources include a Bing resource and an Azure Function.
 The required resources are NOT deployed by default.
 To deploy the required resources, use the `-DeployWebSearcherPlugin` or `--deploy-web-searcher-plugin` flag when running the **deploy-azure.ps1/deploy-azure.sh** script.

 > **_NOTE:_** This step can be skipped if the previous Azure Resources creation step, including the resources required by the Web Search plugin, succeeded without errors.
 The `deployPackages = true` setting in main.bicep ensures that the WebSearcher is deployed.